vampserv/node-poker-stack/README.md

 * Real-time communication between server and client.
 * Distributed architecture to scale painlessly.
 * Pluggable architecture to easily add new features.
-* Client support for a variety of clients (javascript, flash, android, iOS, cocos2d-x, C).
+* SDKs for a variety of clients (javascript, flash, android, iOS, cocos2d-x, C).
 * See [Pomelo Framework](http://github.com/NetEase/pomelo) for more information.

 ### Whats missing?